 Effectiveness by Treatment Type:

-The bar plot shows the percentage of respondents who found each treatment type effective (Yes) or ineffective (No).
-For each treatment type (CBT, Talk Therapy, Medication, Psychotherapy, Other), the percentage of respondents is divided based on their reported effectiveness of the treatment.
+The bar chart displays the percentage of people who thought each treatment was effective (Yes) or not effective (No).
+For each treatment type (CBT, Talk Therapy, Medication, Psychotherapy, Other), the percentage of people is shown based on how effective they found the treatment.

 Key Insights: